KnowledgeBoat Logo

 Answer

-With the help of a suitable diagram, describe the structure and function of a neuron.
+Draw a neat and labeled diagram of a neuron.
 Nervous System, Concise Biology Solutions ICSE Class 8.

 Question 3